k-mack/k-mack.github.io/content/post/20211223-tips-for-writing-docs.md

 technique and style became a topic of discussion.
 One of the nice things about Word is that it puts all authors into the same frame of mind.
 The structure of Word is uniform and universal.
-It matches how we were taught to write: pull out a blank piece of paper and start writing from left to right, top to bottom.
+It matches how we are taught to write from an early age: pull out a blank piece of paper and start writing from left to right, top to bottom.
+Made a mistake?
+Erase, use Wite-Out, or start over.
+There is no commenting out sentences or variable substitution.
+What you write is what you get, and Word follows this.
-In Word, at least to my knowledge, you can't separate content from presentation:
+At least to my knowledge, you can't separate content from presentation in Word:
 Sentences are delimited by a period and a space.
 Paragraphs are delimited by a newline.
 Ordered and unordered lists use a default icon and scheme, set by the person who created the Word document.
-This facilitated the contribution and merging process in the sense that, for example, you didn't have Bob breaking his sections into separate Word documents while Nancy confined her contributions to one document but wrote a sentence per line.
+Looking back, this rigid word processing environment eased the contribution and merging process in the sense that, for example, you didn't have Bob breaking his sections into separate Word documents while Nancy confined her contributions to one document but wrote a sentence per line.
-Transitioning from Word to markup introduced "developer chaos" to managing documentation contributions.
+Transitioning from Word to markup introduced "developer chaos" in managing documentation contributions.
 This chaos mirrors that which is experienced with coding best practices and styles.

-After a bit of back in forth about how to manage the flexibility of markup source files, I found some techniques that help me and some of my co-workers to write good documentation.
+After a bit of back in forth about how to manage the flexibility of markup source files, I found some techniques that helped me and some of my co-workers to write good documentation.

 ## Techniques for Writing Docs